swiru95/Articles/README.md

 # Articles
-This repo holds few articles written by me.
+This repo holds a few articles written by me.

 Conf:
   a) Military University of Technology (Warsaw PL):